eduinus/UnuglifiedGMailSendAddressChecker/README.md

 # UnuglifiedGMailSendAddressChecker
-Before sending e-mail, check From, To, Cc, Bcc, subject, and attached files must be confirmed to prevent erroneous transmission
+Before sending e-mail, check From, To, Cc, Bcc, subject, and attached files must be confirmed to prevent erroneous transmission.

 (Now less ugly)